-The Horton Grand Hotel is a 4 story, 110 room, 24 suite Victorian-era Hotel which came to being as a result of restoring two old historic hotels, The Grand Horton Hotel and The Brooklyn Kahle Saddlery Hotel, both which were originally built and open in 1886 in different locations in San Diego.
-Both were located in respectable areas, not the wild, decadent Stingaree (red-light) District, home to such disgraceful entertainment such as salons, gambling halls, opium dens and of course brothels, whose main heart was located on I and 3rd Avenue, which is the Horton Grand’s current location.
+The Horton Grand Hotel is a 4-story, 110-room, 24-suite Victorian-era Hotel which came into being as a result of the restoration of two old historic hotels, The Grand Horton Hotel and The Brooklyn Kahle Saddlery Hotel, both of which were originally built and open for business in 1886, in different parts of San Diego.
+Both were located in respectable areas, not the wild, decadent Stingaree (red-light) District, then home to such disgraceful entertainment as saloons, gambling halls, opium dens and of course brothels, whose main heart could be found on I and 3rd Avenue, which is now the Horton Grand’s current home.

-The 24 suites are located in another 1886 building (once used as a brothel), sitting right next to The Horton Grand Hotel.
-Originally known as the Anita and Regal Hotels, this building became connected to The Horton Grand Hotel during this 1986 Hotel restoration effort at the second – fourth floors.
-This building was the site of the 1912 cleanup raid of the brothels by the police department as a response to public outcry to this despicable area of the city.
-The current Mayor and 3 councilmen of the city of San Diego got the dates mixed up on when the raid would happen, and were arrested in this raid, being caught using the facilities!
-OOPS!!
+The 24 suites are in another 1886 building (once a brothel), next to The Horton Grand Hotel.
+Originally known as the Anita and Regal Hotels, this building would become connected to The Horton Grand Hotel during a 1986 restoration effort focused on the second – fourth floors.
+It was also the site of the 1912 cleanup raid of the brothels by the police, carried out in response to public outcry.
+The current Mayor and 3 San Diego city councilmen got the raid dates mixed up, and were arrested in said raid, OOPS!!

 Needless to say, the brothels on I street were put out of business and the working women were given the opportunity of either taking city jobs or leaving San Diego, which was a kind offer.
-Out of the 138 women, only one stayed in San Diego and worked on the city phone switchboard.
+Only one stayed and ended up working on the city phone switchboard.

-Because the transcontinental railroad was connected to San Diego in 1885, San Diego experienced a rapid population growth.
-The classy, upscale Grand Horton Hotel was built by a German immigrant to accommodate the people flowing into the city.
+Because the transcontinental railroad was connected to San Diego in 1885, the city experienced rapid population growth.
+The classy, upscale Grand Horton Hotel was built by an amibitious German immigrant to accommodate the people flowing into the city.
 Described as being an “elegant, ornate” Victorian structure, it was modeled after the Innsbruck Inn in Vienna, Austria.

-Also in response to this huge population influx, The Brooklyn Hotel was built in 1886 as well, a more down to earth hotel described as having a cowboy/Victorian style and flavor.
-In 1912, a fine, prominent saddle and harness shop, known as the Kahle Saddlery Shop moved into the ground floor of the hotel.
-The hotel then changed its name to The Brooklyn Kahle Saddlery Hotel.
-Wyatt Earp lived in this hotel most of the seven years he resided in San Diego.
+Also in response to this huge population influx, The Brooklyn Hotel was built in 1886 as well, a more down-to-earth establishment described as having a cowboy/Victorian style and flavor.
+In 1912, a fine, prominent saddle and harness shop, known as the Kahle Saddlery Shop, moved into the ground floor.
+The hotel changed its name to The Brooklyn Kahle Saddlery Hotel.
+Wyatt Earp lived there most of the seven years he resided in San Diego.

 Over the years, both hotels changed hands many times, slowly sliding into disrepair.
 It takes a lot of money to keep old buildings in tip top shape.
-Finally, in 1970, both hotels were given a date with the wrecking ball.
-However, the city of San Diego has had a history of respecting and renovating its historical buildings.
-When a private party came forward wanting to buy the parts of the buildings still renewable, offering to reconstruct the hotels as one at another location, the city jumped at the chance to sell each building for a dollar.
+Finally, in 1970, both were given a date with the wrecking ball.
+However, the city of San Diego has a history of respecting and renovating its historical buildings.
+When a private party came forward with an offer to buy those parts of the buildings that were still renewable, and to reconstruct and combine them into one at another location, the city jumped at the chance, selling each one for a dollar.
 In exchange for the redwood infrastructures, the hotels were taken apart brick by brick.
-Over 10,000 pieces were carefully cataloged and put into storage, until this reconstruction project began.
+Over 10,000 pieces were carefully cataloged and put into storage, until the reconstruction project began.

-The 100 year old grand oak staircase from The Grand Horton Hotel was carefully dismantled and sent to Austria where it was carefully repaired and restored to the glorious state it was in when the The Grand Horton Hotel opened in 1886, at the cost of over $200,000.
+The 100-year-old grand oak staircase from The Grand Horton was carefully dismantled and sent to Austria, where it was carefully repaired and restored to its original glorious state, at a cost of over $200,000.

-In 1986, skilled workmen with great care, combined the bricks and structural parts, of these two historic old hotels, recreating one fine Victorian upscale hotel, and what a treasure it has become!
+In 1986, skilled workmen, with great care, combined the bricks and structural parts of the two old hotels into one fine upscale Victorian establishment, and what a treasure it has become!

-As one enters the hotel, the ground area near the front desk was the Saddle Shop area.
-The hotel lobby has on display a life-size paper mache horse, the advertising mascot of the original saddle shop.
+As one enters the lobby, the area near the front desk was once the Saddle Shop area.
+A life-size paper mache horse (once the advertising mascot of the original saddle shop) is on display there.

 The grand, wide Victorian oak staircase takes the visitor up from the lobby to the other floors.
-Each room is uniquely decorated with antiques, including antique queen bed, hand-carved armoires, and period decor, including lace curtains.
-Many of the rooms have large bay windows (taken from the original hotels) or balconies which overlook a view of the city or a view of the New Orleans style open courtyard, which has tree-lined gardens and a bubbling lion fountain, a favorite place for weddings.
+Each room is uniquely decorated with antiques, including queen beds, hand-carved armoires, and period decor, such as lace curtains.
+Many of the rooms have large bay windows (taken from the original hotels) or balconies which overlook either a view of the city or a view of the New Orleans style open courtyard, with tree-lined gardens and a bubbling lion fountain, a favorite place for weddings.

 HISTORY OF MANIFESTATIONS